Mfuwe Airport

 Mfuwe Airport (IATA: MFU, ICAO: FLMF) is an airport serving Mfuwe, a diffuse settlement in Mambwe District in the Eastern Province in Zambia.
 It serves the tourism industry based on the nearby South Luangwa National Park and other wildlife areas in the Luangwa Valley.
-It is one of four international airports in Zambia, with seasonal international flights.
+It is one of four international airports in Zambia (declared an international airport in 1995), with seasonal international flights.

 Facilities

 The airport elevation is 1853 ft above mean sea level.
 It has one runway.